Some links are affiliate links, which means if you make a purchase through these links, I earn a commission, at no extra cost to you.

 You’ll notice the price varies depending on your age -the older you are, the riskier your profile is, the more you pay-.
 But the price also varies depending on how long you’re gonna travel -insurance will be more expensive if you travel longer-, and also depending on your destination (going to the US and Canada will cost you more, medical bills being extremely expensive there).

 We often hear sentences like “Traveling is embracing the unknown“.
 True, the unknown brings a lot of amazing adventures, but consequently, unfortunate mishaps.
 A travel insurance will protect you in case of sickness, injury or theft, but also if a bad event happens.
-As I said, World Nomads is the most popular travel insurance among long term travelers.
+As I said, SafetyWing is the most popular travel insurance among long term travelers.
 Otherwise, check the other options, but don’t hit the road without being insured!
 If you’re about to travel solo, read my article full of tips about traveling alone for the first time!